aksommerville/cherteau/README.md

 - [ ] Animate bumping walls.
 - [ ] Karate: Facial expressions.
 - [ ] Karate: Indicator in power meter of required level.
 Or does that expose too much?
-- [ ] Dance off animates choppy native.
+- [x] Dance off animates choppy native.
 Check `egg_audio_get_playhead`, are we estimating driver buffer position incorrectly?
+- - ...Pulse has its own buffer, and we asked it to set at 50 hz, while we thought it was 100 hz.
+Fixed, and it's a little less choppy now.
+Still not great.
-- [ ] Is there a flash of random content when launching dance off?
+- [x] Is there a flash of random content when launching dance off?
 Or my eyes playing tricks on me...
+- - ...yes.
+We need to ensure it updates before the first render.

 - [ ] Itch page.